Local author Moonyani Wright poses with a warm smile.

 Visitors walking through Westroads Mall may expect boutiques and gift kiosks, but they might not expect to discover an author building entire universes from a small booth.
 That is where Omaha writer Moonyani Wright shares her sci-fi fantasy trilogy, The Music Man, a series that blends time travel, magical dimensions, and the power of music.

 Wright, a graduate of the University of Nebraska at Omaha with a degree in psychology, began the trilogy in 2014.
 What started as a single poem grew into a full narrative about a teenage runaway who finds refuge with a stranger named Cornelius, a mysterious figure known only as The Music Man.
-Their connection through music becomes a doorway into an alternate realm, one shaped by imagination and emotion.
+Their connection through music becomes a doorway into an alternate realm shaped by imagination and emotion.

 With her trilogy complete and new creative paths opening, Wright continues to build stories that invite readers into worlds shaped by music, courage, and possibility.
+She will be signing books this Saturday from 1–5 p.m. at the mall, offering fans a chance to meet her and step into the imaginative world she’s created.